RNCryptor/RNCryptor/README.md

 # Roadmap

+* v2.1 Switches to file format v2 to deal with Issue #44.
 * v2.0 adds asynchronous modes.
 * v2.1 backports `RNCryptor` to older versions of Mac OS X (and possibly iOS).